modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Biography

-**[Andreas Vogelsang](https://www.dcaiti.tu-berlin.de/staff/vogelsang/)** is professor for automotive software engineering at the Daimler Center for Automotive IT Inno- vations at the Technical University of Berlin.
+**[Andreas Vogelsang](https://www.dcaiti.tu-berlin.de/staff/vogelsang/)** is professor for automotive software engineering at the Daimler Center for Automotive IT Innovations at the Technical University of Berlin.
 He received his PhD from the Technical University of Munich in 2015.
 His research interests comprise model-based requirements engineering and software architectures for embedded systems.
-He participated in several research collaborations with in- dustrial partners especially from the automotive industry.
-He has published multiple papers at RE, MODELS, ICSE, and REFSQ.
+He participated in several research collaborations with industrial partners especially from the automotive industry.
+He has published multiple papers at RE, MODELS, ICSE, and
+REFSQ.

-**[Wolfgang Böhm](www22.in.tum.de/boehm/)** is a senior research fellow at the soft- ware & systems engineering research group at the Technical University of Munich.
+**[Wolfgang Böhm](www22.in.tum.de/boehm/)** is a senior research fellow at the software & systems engineering research group at the Technical
+University of Munich.
 He holds a PhD in mathematics and gained 25 years of professional experience in the IT and communication industry.
 After joining the research group, he